Huỳnh Phú Sổ: Proselytising and imprisonment

 In early 1940, after a few weeks in retreat to compose and put on paper oracles, prayers and teachings, Sổ launched a major campaign through the Mekong Delta.
 He recruited tens of thousands of converts to his movement who followed him around in his travels.
 His reputation grew immensely after a series of his predictions came true: the outbreak of World War II, the fall of France to Nazi Germany, and the Japanese invasion of French Indochina.
 His prediction of a Japanese invasion prompted many rice farmers to desert their farms en masse and flee to the hills.
 The French derided him as the "mad bonze".
 As his movement became politicised, it began to attract aspiring politicians, with the likes of Huynh Cong Bo, a prominent landowner, and its future military commanders, Trần Văn Soái and Lâm Thành Nguyên.
 Nguyen claimed that Sổ had cured him of illness.

 Fearing anti-French demonstrations and revolts would occur as a result of Sổ's following, Vichy French governor Jean Decoux decided to act.
 In August, Sổ was detained in the psychiatric hospital at Chợ Quán hospital near Saigon under the reasoning that he was a lunatic.
-Sổ famously succeeded in converting his psychiatrist, Dr. Tam, who became an ardent supporter (Tam was later executed by the Việt Minh for his activities).
-A board of French psychiatrists declared him sane in May 1941, reporting that he was "a little maniacal, very ignorant even in Buddhist practices, but a big talker."
+Sổ famously succeeded in converting his psychiatrist, Dr. Tam, who became an ardent and devout supporter (Tam was later executed by the Việt Minh for his activities).
+A board of French psychiatrists declared him sane in May 1941, reporting that he was "a little maniacal, very ignorant even in Buddhist practices, but a windbag."
 He was exiled upon his release to the coastal town of Bạc Liêu in the far south.
-His key supporters were sent to a concentration camp in Nui Bara.
-The French restrictions strengthened his nationalist appeal, and Bạc Liêu soon became a place of Hòa Hảo pilgrimage, although it was far from the movement's strongholds.
+His key supporters were interned on Mount Bà Rá.
+French restrictions and coercions strengthened his nationalist appeal, and Bạc Liêu soon became a place of Hòa Hảo pilgrimage, although it was far from the movement's strongholds.

 In 1942, the French could no longer withstand the growing popular reactions generated by Sổ's oracular pronouncements and political instructions.
 They exiled him to Laos.
 By that time the Japanese had taken over French Indochina, but had left the French apparatus in place, intervening only when they saw fit.
 The Japanese intercepted the transfer of Sổ with the help of some Hòa Hảo followers and brought him back to Saigon.
 The Kempeitai kept him under protection and the Japanese authorities rebuffed French protests and demands for extradition by saying that he was held as a "Chinese spy".
 He avoided accusations of being a Japanese collaborator by predicting their demise, but his contacts with them allowed his supporters to gain weapons.
 He was considered a mystic.